Terms and Conditions

 6.1.
 CCG shall perform the Services substantially in accordance with the Order Form and Documentation and with reasonable skill and care.

 6.2.
-The obligation in clause 6.1 shall not apply to the extent of any non-conformance which is caused by use of the Services contrary to CCG’s instructions, or modification or alteration of the Services by any party other than CCG or CCG’s duly authorised contractors or agents.
+The obligation in Section 6.1 shall not apply to the extent of any non-conformance which is caused by use of the Services contrary to CCG’s instructions, or modification or alteration of the Services by any party other than CCG or CCG’s duly authorised contractors or agents.
 If the Services do not conform with the foregoing undertaking, CCG will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Customer with an alternative means of accomplishing the desired performance.
-Such correction or substitution constitutes the Customer’s sole and exclusive remedy for any breach of the undertaking set out in clause 6.1.
+Such correction or substitution constitutes the Customer’s sole and exclusive remedy for any breach of the undertaking set out in Section 6.1.
 Notwithstanding the foregoing, CCG:

 6.2.1. does not warrant that the Customer’s use of the Services will be uninterrupted or error-free; or that the Services, Documentation and/or the information obtained by the Customer through the Services will meet the Customer’s requirements; and